rikhuijzer/phd-thesis/chapters/introduction.typ

 The aim of this general score is to estimate how well the model (or student) will do in the future when seeing new data (or questions).

 Cross-validation provides a single number indicating model performance.
-However, this number was not informative enough for our practical purposes.
+However, this number is not informative enough for the purpose of this thesis.
-For example, this single number would not tell us whether it was easier for the model to predict dropout for the 10% lowest scoring recruits, or to predict graduation for the 10% highest scoring recruits.
+For example, in the context of special forces selection, this number would not tell us how many recruits could be selected without making a mistake.
-Luckily, there is a way to get a clearer estimate and it was invented after the second World War.
+Luckily, there is a way to get a clearer estimate, which was invented after the second World War.
 During the war, radars sent out pulses and received echos.
 Based on the echos, the British radar operators had to decide whether the echo was a plane or a flock of birds @neale1985ch.
 The stakes for these decisions were high.